samyuktha-krishnan/Gradar/README.md

 professor's RMP, and a cap that keeps the estimate from drifting above your real average in related classes.

-It's a heuristic, not trained ML — a decent ballpark, and the range matters more than the exact number.

 ## Files

 `inject.js` page-world CSRF capture + plan relay · `data.js` API fetch, mappers, conflict